Representative June S.

 March 2019.
 She is the second vice chair of the Municipal Government and

-Housing Committee and is a member of the House Environment and Natural
+Housing Committee.
+She serves on the House Oversight Committee and chairs its Aging and Senior Services Subcommittee.
+She is also a member of the House Environment and Natural

 New England Board of Higher Education.

 amendment to the state budget to establish Rhode Island’s first permanent funding

 which will make an estimated $4 million available annually to help address the

 state’s critical shortage of affordable housing.
 Since 2021, she has been

 leading a special legislative commission, created through legislation she

 sponsored, to study the Rhode Island